bakame-php/period-visualizer/README.md

  first    [=====]
  last        [=====]
 ~~~

+The `ConsoleOutput::display` or `ConsoleOutput::render` methods excepts a tuple as its unique argument where:

+- the first value of the tuple represents the label name
+- the second and last value represents a `Period` or `Sequence` object.

 The `ConsoleOutput` class can be further customize by providing a `ConsoleConfig` object with further configuration to apply to the output.